cheungbx/float-valve-V1/README.md

-# float-valve-V1  - click the picture to view the video with instructions.
+# float-valve-V1  - click the picture below to view the demonstration and DIY video.
 [![PicureLinkedToVideo](picture.JPG)](https://youtu.be/t1FxCKXK-P4)

 # Designed by cheungbx (c) 2020.08.07 - free for personal use.
 Prohibitted use on comercial products.